Frequently Asked Questions About Pennsylvania Divorce For Men

 Fathers paying child support are often frustrated when they feel the money is being spent in frivolous and inappropriate ways.
 Generally speaking, it is required that the payment of child support be made directly to the person who has physical custody of the children.
 Therefore, the spending of that child support is totally within that custodian’s control.
 When your children’s needs are not being met by the custodial parent, however, we address that through vigorous action in custody court.
 We can attempt to create a scenario where you can make direct payment for certain necessary expenses, and then receive credit from the court on the underlying child support amount.
 This is difficult but sometimes necessary.

-Contact an Experienced Cumberland, Dauphin, Adams and Perry County Attorney Focused on Divorce For Men
+Contact an Experienced Cumberland, Dauphin and Perry County Attorney Focused on Divorce For Men

-If you are contemplating divorce, seeking custody of your children or in need of counsel on other legal matters affecting your family, I can help.
-I’m glad to put my experience to use in seeing you through a confusing and often intimidating process.
+If you are contemplating divorce, seeking custody of your children or in need of counsel on other legal matters affecting your family, we can help.
+We’re happy to put our experience to use in seeing you through a confusing and often intimidating process.
 Call The Guy’s Attorney at 717-412-0244 or contact us online.
-Our office is conveniently located just off Market Street in Camp Hill – just a 10 minute drive from Harrisburg.
+Our offices are conveniently located in Camp Hill (just 10 minutes from Harrisburg) and Carlisle, PA.